churcho/apxr_io/DB.md

 sudo systemctl status postgresql@10-main
 ```

-If the output contains "Active: active" then the PostgreSQL daemon is running.
+If the output contains "Active: active (running)" then the PostgreSQL daemon is running.

 ### Step 5 - SSL